 - "My ex fucked me up."
 If you have been in an abusive relationship and you have been so heavily damaged by the ordeal that you yourself have fallen into toxic or abusive behavior patterns and can't function in a healthy manner within the context of a relationship, then you should be receiving professional help from a good therapist, NOT entering into another relationship and continuing the cycle.
 Abuse can absolutely destroy your ability to function healthily with partners, but it is no excuse for going on to victimize people yourself.

-- Victim Blaming.
+- Victim-Blaming.
 This can take dozens of forms (see the link for more details), but always boils down to the idea that a victim is somehow responsible for what happened to them.
 It can happen when victims blame themselves (see above), when abusers portray their actions as never being their fault, or when people try to cast doubt on the victim's story ("She led him on.
 He provoked him.
 They were asking for it").
 Suffice to say, this way of thinking lacks not only basic empathy but plain common sense.
 Everyone is only responsible for their own actions and choices.
 Nothing anybody does can create an obligation for someone else to abuse them; it's the abuser's choice how to respond.
 Abusive actions are simply never justified, no matter what someone else may be saying or wearing or doing.
 Therefore it is never your fault whatever someone else chooses to do to you.
 That's on them.
 Period.
+At best, toxic or abusive behavior in response to toxic or abusive behavior from a partner is a surefire indication of an extremely unhealthy or outright mutually abusive relationship, but regardless of why you did it, the point is that both of you did it of your own volition.
+Neither of you made the other act in an abusive manner.

 - Disability as an Excuse for Jerkassery: Mental illness is a very frequent cause of abusive behavior, and while it definitely is an explanation, it is never an excuse.
 Mental illness does not magically cure the pain and trauma that it causes you to inflict upon others, and it also does not absolve you of responsibility for the pain that you have caused.
-Furthermore, it is not bigoted or ableist to say that there are certain disorders (namely borderline personality disorder, narcissistic personality disorder, and certain types of bipolar disorder) that should absolutely bar you from dating unless they are properly managed, which means sticking to all prescribed medications and therapy regimens without deviation.
+Furthermore, it is not bigoted or ableist to say that there are certain disorders (primarily Cluster B personality disorders and certain types of bipolar disorder) that should absolutely bar you from dating unless they are properly managed, which means sticking to all prescribed medications and therapy regimens without deviation.
 Again (because this cannot be stated enough), if you have a disorder that has an extremely high correlation with being toxic or abusive and you are not taking the proper steps to manage it, you have no business being in a relationship.
+Understand that this is for your own well-being as well as any potential partner's and just go out there and get help.
+As a partner of someone with mental health issues, you similarly have no obligation to stick with someone who cannot or will not take responsibility for their mental health, or who is unwilling or incapable of recognizing their deficits or that their behavior is unacceptable.

 What are the primary kinds of abuse?

-.
+Physical abusePhysical abuse is the stereotype of Domestic Abuse.
 It is nonsexual violence or the threats of it by the abuser against the victim.
 It can include everything from "minor" verbal threats, pinches, shoves, slaps to horrific beatings, torture, and murder.
 It almost always also includes emotional abuse, sometimes includes sexual abuse, and has a very nasty tendency to escalate - a fancy term for getting far, far worse.
-As in, the person who starts out shoving you away from him or her or slapping you may, over time, be the person who kills you.
+As in, the person who starts out shoving you away from him or her, or slapping you may, over time, be the person who kills you.
+Physical violence towards others also very frequently serves as a precursor - your partner may swear that it's them, not you, and may say that they would never hurt you, but if they regularly get into violent altercations with others where they are either the aggressor or massively escalated the situation, engage in extreme road-raging behavior (i.e., not just yelling at other drivers or making rude gestures, but actively attempting to terrify them or cause accidents), vent their anger on inanimate objects, or otherwise demonstrate that violent behavior is a prominent character trait, there will come that day where they turn their focus on you.

 A victim of emotional abuse may show: